This is a distilled summary of the core guides I’ve made on AdequateLife.

 People Skills

-We desperately need people, no matter how antisocial our disposition, and it’s how we find meaning and purpose.
+No matter how antisocial our disposition, we desperately require other people to find meaning and purpose.

-Being around other people requires understanding social power dynamics, which help us to get what we want and need.
+Being around other people requires understanding social power dynamics to help us get what we want.

 True success in life requires other people as well, since communication is the most powerful force on earth.

-Socializing isn’t one singular skill, and is a host of various skills rolled together into an intuitive whole.
+Socializing is a host of various skills rolled together into an intuitive whole, not a single skill in itself.

 Maintaining Image